 Rita E. Hauser Professor of Human Rights and International Humanitarian Law, Harvard Law School; Co-Director of the HLS-Brookings Project on Law and Security

-Lecturer, Harvard Law School, and founder, Triad Consulting
+Lecturer, Harvard Law School

 Professor of Business Administration, Harvard Business School